7thCrush/sovohjA1/README.md

 ## Notes:

-Remember to execute the make-commands in the same directory which has the sockets, and `make launch` and `make test` in different terminals.
 If you want to repeat a particular random input, you can specify the seed of that run with command line argument "-s <num>".
 If you give "-l" argument, very long test is also run with 1MB input size.